supabase/realtime/README.md

 It works like this:

-1. the Phoenix server listens to PostgreSQL's replication functionality (streaming WAL)
+1. the Phoenix server listens to PostgreSQL's replication functionality (using Postgres' logical decoding)
 2. it converts the byte stream into JSON
 3. it then broadcasts over websockets.